 - conducts patrols, apprehends and prosecutes persons violating restrictions.

 - At the request of provinces or territories, DFO provides advice under section 35 of the Fisheries Act and the Species at Risk Act.

 Regulatory role in British Columbia

-DFO manages and licences aquaculture operations in British Columbia (BC) under the Fisheries Act, the Pacific Aquaculture Regulations, and the Fisheries (General) Regulations.
+DFO manages and licences aquaculture operations in British Columbia (BC) under the Fisheries Act, the Pacific Aquaculture Regulations, and the Fishery (General) Regulations.
 The Department implements these regulations through the British Columbia Aquaculture Regulatory Program, applying them to finfish, shellfish, and freshwater aquaculture in the province.
 This program is designed to ensure that aquaculture in BC is sustainable, and that it is conducted in a manner that minimizes risks to wild fish stocks.

 Regulatory role in Prince Edward Island